RimuTec/faker/README.md

 RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).

-The library including its source code are available under a MIT license.
-This means you can use this libary and/or the source for free in your own projects, including closed-source and commercial projects.
-Terms and conditions are as per the MIT license in this project.
+The library including its source code are licensed under the MIT license.

 | Metric      | Status      |
 | ----- | ----- |